 Show Rabbits: These rabbits are shown as a single.
 There are categories for both bucks and does.
 Mini breeds and standard breeds show separately.
 Further classes will be decided as entries dictate.
 These rabbits are not sold.
 These are also usually already in your possession when you sign up for the project.
-The mother doe of your market pen, if doing a market project, must be shown as a single rabbit entry.
+The mother doe or father buck of your market pen, if doing a market project, must be shown as a single rabbit entry.
 Must complete a record guide for this project.
-Showmanship is voluntary.
+Showmanship is mandatory.
 They must also have a carrier.
 The 4-H Project Books for rabbits are entitled: What's Hoppening?, Making Tracks, and All Ears.You need to have a show rabbit record guide.

 Remember: All goats (dairy, pygmy, meat does, meat bucks, and all market goats) MUST have a USDA Scrapie tag in its ear to be on the fairgrounds.
 An official Scrapie tattoo, accompanied by registration papers, is also permitted for registered show stock as an alternative to the USDA tag.
 This is NOT ALLOWED for market animals.
 If you need Scrapie tags or more information, please contact: